The War of the Worlds

 Yet across the gulf of space, minds that are to our minds as ours are to those of the beasts that perish, intellects vast and cool and unsympathetic, regarded this earth with envious eyes, and slowly and surely drew their plans against us.

 — H. G. Wells (1898), The War of the Worlds

 It was in the nineteenth century that writers very gradually began to construct what we regard today as ‘science fiction.’
-This was partly due, of course, to the great leaps that science made in all fields from medicine to industry during this remarkable century.
-The nineteenth century began with horse drawn carriages, gas-lamps and musical boxes and ended with motor cars, electric lighting, phonographs and numerous other inventions which would have been deemed incredible in an earlier age.
+This was partly due, of course, to the great leaps that science made in all fields from medicine to the industry during this remarkable century.
+The nineteenth century began with horse-drawn carriages, gas lamps and musical boxes and ended with motor cars, electric lighting, phonographs and numerous other inventions which would have been deemed incredible in an earlier age.
 The further and faster science and technology advances, the more it makes it possible for the writer to stretch their and our imaginations.

 Jules Verne (1828 – 1905) was the pioneer in this field of fiction.
 Indeed he is regarded as the ‘Father of Science Fiction’, a nomenclature coined in the early part of the twentieth century and one that has in recent years been attributed to H. G. Wells.
 Indeed the connection between the two men is strong, sharing as they did an imagination which pushed beyond the boundaries of the commonplace.
 Verne referred to his works as ‘scientific romances’, as did Wells.